Skip to main content

 The AMP program is for high-achieving students who are interested in research, and want to have a graduate degree.

-Potential AMP participants (close to satisfying the minimum coursework and GPA requirements for AMP) can discuss their questions with Graduate Committee Chair who serves as AMP Coordinator, and Head Advisor, or their representatives.
+Potential AMP participants (close to satisfying the minimum coursework and GPA requirements for AMP) can discuss their questions with the Graduate Committee Chair, who serves as the AMP Coordinator, and the Graduate Coordinator.

 You must discuss your tentative program of study (PoS) with your advisor (first), Lead Undergraduate Advisor, and Graduate Chair.
-After your PoS is tentatively approved, you get the code from Graduate Chair.
+After your PoS is tentatively approved, you get the code from the Graduate Coordinator.

 Yes.

-Yes, but there may be graduate programs reluctant to accept students with prior M.S.
+Yes, but occasionally there are graduate programs reluctant to accept students with prior M.S.
 If this is the case, AMP participant can withdraw from AMP while in senior year.

 Yes.